 When the directors fail to fulfill the statutory obligations imposed upon them by law, they may be held criminally liable.
 There are various provisions in the Companies Act under which directors shall be criminally liable.

-A director is not liable for the misconduct or wrongful acts committed by his co-directors unless he has expressly or impliedly authorized the same.
+The directors can also be held criminally liable for fraud, misapplication and embezzlement of the company’s funds under the provisions of the Indian Penal Code.
+Liability for the acts of co-directors: A director is not liable for the misconduct or wrongful acts committed by his co-directors unless he has expressly or impliedly authorized the same.
 A director would be liable for loss or damage to the company resulting from carrying out such decisions if he has taken an active part in giving effect to the decisions of the board.

 It will be immaterial whether he attended such meeting of the board or not.
 In case of breach of trust, directors are jointly and severally liable.